Thank you for showing interest in my professional career path.

 Proposal for a rational, integrated treatment approach to low back pain

-In 2014 I furthered my studies with a diplomate training level course series in the AMIT method (Advanced Muscle Integration Technique), which is one of the only techniques that focuses on improving muscle function by increasing their activity rather than reducing spasms or adhesions.
+In 2014 I furthered my studies with a diplomate training level course series in the AMIT method (Advanced Muscle Integration Technique), which is one of the few techniques focusing on improving muscle function by increasing their activity rather than reducing spasms or adhesions.
 Because this helps keep muscle tissue ‘young’ so to speak, athletes as well as active people perform at a higher level with less risk of injury.
-I am currently still the only AMIT practitioner in California, having patients fly in from as far as Seattle and San Diego.
-The work is only sparingly known in Europe.

-Besides athlete’s testimonials, what convinced me to study the AMIT method is the fact that the Utah Jazz Basketball team performed with 60% less injuries then the leagues average over a 25-year span during which the players received the work delivered by my own teacher Dr. Craig Buhler.
+Besides athlete’s testimonials, what convinced me to study the AMIT method is the fact that the Utah Jazz Basketball team performed with 60% fewer injuries than the leagues average over a 25-year span during which the players received the work delivered by my own teacher Dr. Craig Buhler.